nixworks/public/news/2010/09/21/README.md

 ##### 2010 Atlantic hurricane season
 ### [Tropical Storm Lisa forms in the Atlantic Ocean off the Cape Verde Islands. ](/news/2010/09/21/tropical-storm-lisa-forms-in-the-atlantic-ocean-off-the-cape-verde-islands.md)
-_Context: Atlantic Ocean, 2010 Atlantic hurricane season, Cape Verde Islands_
+_Context: Atlantic Ocean, Cape Verde Islands, 2010 Atlantic hurricane season_

 ##### China
 ### [China rules out a meeting with Japanese Prime Minister Naoto Kan at the United Nations to resolve an ongoing diplomatic row, saying the timing is "not proper". ](/news/2010/09/21/china-rules-out-a-meeting-with-japanese-prime-minister-naoto-kan-at-the-united-nations-to-resolve-an-ongoing-diplomatic-row-saying-the-timi.md)
-_Context: United Nations, Japan, Prime Minister of Japan, China, Naoto Kan_
+_Context: Japan, Naoto Kan, China, Prime Minister of Japan, United Nations_

 ##### Italy
 ### [Italian authorities seize 23&nbsp;million euro (approximately US$30&nbsp;million) from a Vatican bank account in a money laundering probe. ](/news/2010/09/21/italian-authorities-seize-23-nbsp-million-euro-approximately-us-30-nbsp-million-from-a-vatican-bank-account-in-a-money-laundering-probe.md)
-_Context: Holy See, Italy, USD, euro_
+_Context: euro, Italy, Holy See, USD_

 ##### Paris Hilton
 ### [U.S. entertainers Paris Hilton and Nicky Hilton are stopped by immigrations at a Japanese airport and forbidden to enter the country due to Paris's drug conviction the day prior. ](/news/2010/09/21/u-s-entertainers-paris-hilton-and-nicky-hilton-are-stopped-by-immigrations-at-a-japanese-airport-and-forbidden-to-enter-the-country-due-to.md)